enigmosity/learn-aws/developer-associate/exam-questions.md

 - *StackSets* extend the functionality of stacks by enabling creation, updating or deletion of stacks across multiple accounts and regions with a single operation.
 Using an admin account, define and manage a CloudFormation template and use the template as the basis for provisioning stacks into selected target accounts across specific regions
 - *Nested Stacks* are stacks that are part of other stacks
 - *ChangeSets* are used to make changes to running resources in a stack
+- optional *Conditions* section contains statements that define the circumstances under which entities are created or configured, only creating specific resources/outputs or setting specific property values if conditions are true, if false setting different values or creating other resources.
+Common use case is for different environment names

 ## CodeBuild